 SMEs with a turnover of less than £4m which meet the business criteria above and wish to be part of the trade association are eligible to join the UKspace SME Forum.
 Forum members are not required to be members of ADS or techUK.
 The Forum delivers a range of networking and business development opportunities, and is supported by UKspace member companies and the Satellite Finance Network, working closely with the Satellite Applications Catapult.

 Membership costs are modest and determined by company turnover, with a cap of £4M.
-The Forum is managed by the Secretary General on behalf of the Association.
+The Forum is managed by the Director on behalf of the Association.